MaterializeInc/materialize/doc/developer/guide.md

 the JetBrains ecosystem, but we no longer recommend it by default, since Rust-Analyzer has long since caught up to it in maturity.

+### Debugging

+The standard debuggers for Rust code are `rust-lldb` on macOS, and `rust-gdb` on GNU/Linux.
+(It is also possible to run `rust-lldb` on GNU/Linux if necessary for whatever reason).
+These are wrappers around `lldb` and `gdb`, respectively, that endow them with slightly improved capabilities for pretty-printing Rust data structures.

+Unfortunately, you will soon find that these programs work less well than the equivalent tools for some other mainstream programming languages.
+In particular, inspecting complex data structures is often tedious and difficult.
+For this reason, most developers routinely use `println!` statements for debugging, in addition to (or instead of) these standard debuggers.

 ### Confluent Platform

 The [Confluent Platform] bundles [Apache ZooKeeper] and [Apache Kafka] with